Aleister

 supposedly passing on the revelation of March 20 to the occult community, it took years for Crowley to fully accept

-Book of the Law and follow its doctrine.
+the writing of the Book of the Law and follow its doctrine.
 Only after countless attempts to test its writings did he

 come to embrace them as the official doctrine of the New Aeon of Horus.
 The remainder of his professional and